lpmi-13/k3s-remotelab/scripts/README.md

-# Homelab Deployment Scripts
+# Remotelab Deployment Scripts

-This directory contains scripts to set up and deploy your K3s homelab.
+This directory contains scripts to set up and deploy your K3s remotelab.

 ## Scripts